 Texas regional extension centers (RECs) can help your practice with the meaningful use measures through onsite technical consulting.
 Their services are designed to take your practice from its current state – whether you are starting with a paper-based system or looking to optimize your current EHR system – to "meaningful use" to qualify for the federal EHR incentives.
 The Texas RECs understand the unique challenges physicians face and will work with you to fully realize the benefits of EHRs in improving efficiencies and patient care.

-Primary care physicians are eligible to receive the annual price of services at a subsidized rate of $300 per physician.
-Federal incentives for consulting and EHR use are unprecedented and will not last long.
 Visit TMA's REC Resource Center to learn more about the Texas RECs, available incentives, REC and incentive eligibility, and meaningful use.
 Still have a question?
 Contact the TMA Health Information Technology helpline at (800) 880-5720 or email HIT.

 Action, Sept.
 1, 2011